Ankush-Chaursiya/2-4-Decoder-using-various-logics/README.md

 # 2-4-Decoder-using-various-logics
-Developed and analyzed a 2:4 decoder using CMOS logic, Transmission Gate logic and pseudo nmos within LTspice software.
-Conducted a comprehensive comparison, evaluating power dissipation, area efficiency, operational speed, and noise margin. <br />
+Implemented a 2x4 decoder using three logic styles: static CMOS, transmission gate, and pseudo-NMOS in LTspice.
+Subsequently, and compared these implementations regarding the number of transistors used and propagation delay.
 .asc files are files that run on LTspice software.